smile-plzz/entertainment-suite/README.md

 ## API Key

-This project uses the OMDb API to fetch movie data.
-The API key is now securely handled server-side via a Vercel Serverless Function (`api/omdb-proxy.js`).
-You must set the `OMDB_API_KEY` environment variable in your Vercel project settings for the application to function correctly.
+This project uses the OMDb API to fetch movie data and the GNews API for news.
+You must set the `OMDB_API_KEY` and `GNEWS_API_KEY` environment variables in your Vercel project settings for the application to function correctly.

 ## Disclaimer

 This project relies on third-party video embedding services.
-The availability and content of streams are dependent on these external services.
+The availability and content of streams are dependent on these external services, and their reliability can vary.
 While a backend check has been implemented to improve reliability, it is still an estimation.
 Users are advised to be aware of the terms of service and content policies of these third-party providers.

 ## Future Enhancements